prav007een/prav007een/README.md

 👋 Hi there!
 I'm Praveen
 I am a Computer Science student, who is currently exploring Python and its Ecosystem.
-Apart from coding, I practise coding😜.
+Apart from coding, I practise coding.

 Technologies and Tools: